The business need for Social Engineering

-Then you can start a conversation and focus on the work life in general.
+Then you can start a conversation and focus on work-life in general.

 It’s sending emails to someone to seek unauthorized access.

 For example, you can target someone who deals with a large volume of e-mails daily, such as a recruitment consultant.

 You can send an email having a malicious CV attachment.

 They receive similar emails regularly and are more likely to open it.

 You can state that you’re looking for a job and ask your CV to be kept on record in case a position becomes available.

 Or, if you need to send a phishing email to someone in the sales department, then your bait could be a promising lead.

 I don’t have time to follow up this lead so do you want it?
 The client is very interested in our services.
 And it sounded like a great opportunity.

 If the bait is good enough, the target won’t think about the legitimacy of the message as long as the rewards are too good.

 It’s simply going through the target’s trash looking for information that might be useful: